softicar/gradle-plugins/README.md

 ## 1 Plugins

-This repository provides the following plugins:
+This repository provides the plugins described below.

+In the examples, replace `X.Y.Z` with a [release](../../releases) version number.

 ### 1.1 SoftiCAR Code Validation Plugin